 14. Udaipur, Rajasthan

 Udaipur, also known as the City of Lakes, is one of the most spectacular cities in the country.
 The majestic palaces are a real treat.
 The City Palace stands tall as the largest in Rajasthan and reflects the region’s royal past.
-The Summer palace floats on Lake Pichola hence also known as the Lake Palace.
-The grand interiors embellished with paintings, carved artefacts and stone work.
-It might just transport you to a period film.
+The Summer Palace floats on Lake Pichola hence also known as the Lake Palace.
+The grand interiors embellished with paintings, carved artefacts and stone work might just transport you to a period film.
+If you are planning a visit here, look for hotels in Udaipur online to get the best money saving deal.

 - Places to visit in Udaipur: Jag Mandir Palace, Saheliyo Ki Bari Garden, Bagore-Ki-Haveli, Sajjangarh Wildlife Sanctuary, Karni Mata, Vintage Car Museum